 Time Period and Compensation

-The intern will work three days a week for approximately three months and will be paid $15 an hour.
-For the Fall 2020 season, this internship will be remote and conducted over video calls.
+The intern will work three days a week for approximately three months (June-August) and will be paid $15 an hour.
+For the Summer 2021 season, this internship will be remote and conducted over video calls.

 How To Apply